Goldfield (baseball)

-The Goldfield "Miners" team was a minor league baseball team based in Goldfield, Nevada in 1907.
+The Goldfield "Miners" were a minor league baseball team based in Goldfield, Nevada.
 The "Miners" played the 1907 season as members of the Independent level Nevada State League.
 Goldfield won the league championship in the only season of minor league play in Goldfield, Nevada.

 History

 Prior to the Nevada State League, the Goldfield Athletic Club hosted local baseball teams, beginning in 1905.